 Either way, the rest of the process is the same, and you can enter a name for your new data set,

 set user permissions for it, and define its columns.
 The columns of a data set are shown in

 Excel-style with a preview of their data:

 You can define the settings for the data set via these fields:

 - Name - enter a name.
 This must be unique within all your data sets.

-- Description - enter an (optional) description.
-This is helpful to document
+- Description - enter an (optional) description to explain the use of this

 - Active/locked - activate or lock a data set.
 When locked, no data can be

 imported or edited, and no reports can be defined or run on this data set.

 - Permissions - select the permissions for access to this data set (in others